 Pie Crust or No Crust

 There is great debate about whether to use a pie crust or not.
-I prefer a crustless low FODMAP pumpkin pie option.
-It is less work on a busy kitchen week fewer calories, and I never really loved it, even when I could eat gluten.
+I prefer a crustless pumpkin pie option.
+It is less work on a busy kitchen week and fewer calories.

 Milk Options: If you do not have a lactose intolerance, use a 12 oz can of evaporated milk.